im-cynthialim/ebb/README.md

 ## Features

 - widget adjusts to dark mode
+- personalized list of apps
-- customization of listed apps
+- customization of app name in widget display